AndreasHeine/opcua-machinery-client/README.md

 :heavy_check_mark: 5.2 Finding all Machines in a Server
 :heavy_check_mark: 5.3 Component Identification and Nameplate
 :heavy_check_mark: 5.4 Finding all Components of a Machine
-:x: 5.5 Machine Monitoring
+:heavy_check_mark: 5.5 Machine Monitoring
 :x: 5.6 Preventive Maintenance

 #### OPC 40001-2: Machinery Process Values (https://reference.opcfoundation.org/Machinery/ProcessValues/v100/docs/5)
 5 Use Cases
-:x: The user would like to access the process values of a machine and its various meta data like ranges, precision and unit.
+:heavy_check_mark: The user would like to access the process values of a machine and its various meta data like ranges, precision and unit.
 :x: The user would like to access and set the setpoints of the process values of a machine.
 :x: The user would like to access and set deviation limits of the process values, relative to the setpoints.
 :x: The user would like to get informed when a process value is passing a deviation limit or range.